Why Soft Skills Matter When Hiring a Software Developer

 Use projective questions.

-The essence of the projective questions is to offer a candidate to assess another person or a persona rather than assessing oneself.
+The essence of the projective questions is to offer a candidate the opportunity to assess another person or a persona rather than assessing oneself.
 It is common for people to transfer their own life experiences and understandings to other people or cases.
 Therefore, the given answer characterizes the person and not the abstract person.

 The answer will help to find out if a candidate treats peers as a resource for achieving his own goals or as a source of new knowledge.
 There are many possible answers to this question: commercial benefit, obtaining new opportunities, the ability to knowledge exchange, etc.